 If you are setting up a small business in the construction industry, there are industry-specific regulations, taxes and requirements that you will need to consider and register for.

-- Construction Industry scheme (CIS)
+What is the Construction Industry scheme (CIS)?

 The Construction Industry scheme was created by HMRC to handle tax payments made by contractors to sub-contractors for construction work.
 Under this scheme, a contractor will deduct a proportion of the money due to their subcontractors, at source.
-The deductions are directly passed to HMRC and count as advance payments towards the subcontractor’s tax and National Insurance.
+CIS deductions are directly passed to HMRC and count as advance payments towards the subcontractor’s tax and National Insurance.
 The exact proportions deducted depends whether the sub-contractor is registered under the CIS scheme (see the point on deductions below).

 The scheme applies to all types of contractors operating in the construction industry.
 It doesn’t matter whether you are set-up as a sole-trader, partnership or a limited company; if your business operates in the construction industry or conducts work related to construction, then you’ll need to register for CIS with HMRC.